lightbend/config/README.md

 i.e. The environment variable `CONFIG_FORCE_a_b__c___d` set the configuration key `a.b-c_d`

+Rationale the name mangling:

+Most shells (e.g. bash, sh, etc.) doesn't support any character other than alphanumeric and `_` in environment variables names.
+In HOCON the default separator is `.` so it is directly translated to a single `_` for convenience; `-` and `_` are less often present in config keys but they have to be representable and the only possible mapping is `_` repeated.

 ### Concatenation

 Values _on the same line_ are concatenated (for strings and